 By: Dr. Tom Swanlund

 For those that live with acid reflux disease, they are all too familiar with the painful burning sensation that occurs when stomach contents come back up into the esophagus.
-Acid reflux disease otherwise known as gastroesophageal reflux disease (GERD) may also have others symptoms such as; persistent heartburn, hoarseness, difficulty swallowing, bad breath, regurgitation, sour taste in the mouth and nausea.
+Acid reflux disease otherwise known as gastroesophageal reflux disease (GERD) may also have other symptoms such as; persistent heartburn, hoarseness, difficulty swallowing, bad breath, regurgitation, sour taste in the mouth, and nausea.
 The high acidity level of the stomach contents has the potential to cause irritation and damage to the lining of the esophagus when reflux occurs.
 As well, the increased acidity can also affect the oral cavity.

 Tooth enamel can start to dissolve at a pH of 5.5.
 When the acid level increases in the mouth and the pH lowers, the enamel on the teeth can start to deteriorate.
 If enamel is exposed to a lower pH repeatedly, complete enamel breakdown may occur.
 Changes in the acidity level in the mouth can occur due to food consumption, decreased salivary flow, eating disorders, medications, and acid reflux.
 Acid reflux is also common in those who have untreated sleep apnea.